-The initial registration process asks you for your email, a user name, and a password.
-That version earns you access to the surveys and 100 reward points.
 From there you can earn another 150 points for participating in the extended registration process.
-You’ll also earn 25 points more to refer a friend..
+You’ll also earn 25 points more to refer a friend.

-Once you’re registered you’ll find that the Tellwut site is super simple and easy to use.
+Once registered you’ll find the site is super simple and easy to use.
 There are only three buttons to click which are self-explanatory.
 There’s a home button, another for companies to create surveys, and finally a button for the Rewards center.

 What are TellWut’s rewards?

-Each survey poll completed (for which a customer is qualified) is worth a certain number of reward points.
-As you take multiple surveys, you begin racking up reward points.
-Once you’ve saved up at least 4,000 points, you can exchange those points for rewards like merchandise or gift cards.
+Each survey completed is worth reward points.
+As you take more and more surveys, you begin racking up reward points.
+Once you’ve saved up 4,000 points, you can exchange them for merchandise or gift cards.

-The merchandise does not appear to always be available, and it seems to be the less popular option.
+We noticed the merchandise does not appear to always be available.
 It also appears to cost significantly more points than the gift cards do.

 TellWut’s gift cards